dotjersh/Tip-Calculator/README.md

-This is a simple calculator that gives the tip value of an entered bill amount.
-Created using Apple's SwiftUI in Xcode.
+This is a simple calculator that gives the tip value of an entered bill amount.\n Created using Apple's SwiftUI in Xcode.